hg1722/fashionista/README.md

 ![](https://latex.codecogs.com/svg.latex?%5Clarge%20%24%24I%28G%29%20%3D%20E_%7BX%20%5Csim%20P_G%7D%20%5BD_%7BKL%7D%28P_%7BY%20%7CX%7D%28y%7Cx%29%20%7C%7C%20P_Y%20%28y%29%29%5D%24%24)

-with respect to the two random variables.
-Dk measures the deviation of the distribution *P{Y |X}* - the probability of labeling an image with a given class - with respect to the reference distribution *P Y (y)* - the probability of a given class label.
+with respect to the two random variables. *KL* measures the deviation of the distribution *P{Y |X}* - the probability of labeling an image with a given class - with respect to the reference distribution *P Y (y)* - the probability of a given class label.
 The class labels are diverse - high entropy - forcing  the entropy of *P* to be minimized in order to increase the KL divergence.
 As the entropy of *P{Y |X}* is minimized when the images in *X* are labeled with high certainty, this provides a measure for Generator performance.

 The inception score is computed over 20,000 images split into five groups, the results of which are averaged.
 For implementation details, see [inception.py](https://github.com/hg1722/fashionista/blob/master/models/cpggan/inception.py).